Mental Health Stigma in the Military

 The VA also offers mental health treatment services at many of its facilities, which you can find in their resource locator.

 River Oaks is an approved community care provider with the VA, which means that for Veterans eligible for community care, River Oaks is an option.
-Our treatment facility near Tampa offers a dedicated treatment program for Veterans called The Rally Point: AAC, which is designed for military Vets dealing with addiction in addition to mental health disorders, including PTSD.
+Our treatment facility near Tampa offers a dedicated treatment program for Veterans called Salute to Recovery, which is designed for military Vets dealing with addiction in addition to mental health disorders, including PTSD.

 The program addresses common challenges that Veterans face, like finding a balance between work and other areas of life, managing symptoms, learning how these issues affect the Veteran and loved ones, improving interpersonal relationships, and education about PTSD.